Skip to main content

 What to wear at the feria

-The golden rule: Wearing a traje de flamenca is not obligatory for visitors, but it is warmly encouraged for women who want to fully experience the feria.
-Men can dress in smart casual (no shorts or flip-flops).
+Wearing a traje de flamenca is not obligatory for visitors, but it is warmly encouraged for women who want to fully experience the feria.
+Men should dress smart casual — no shorts or flip-flops.

 For women